 Moreover, these steps answer the following questions correspondingly:

 All these steps are interrelated and connected.
 The process of art criticism moves from the objective to subjective, from description to judgment.

 There exist about fifty caves with thousands of wall paintings inside in France and Spain.
 The common picture is the animals that varied from very common to rare species that were hardly ever hunted.
 Chauvet, one of the ancient caves, contains the oldest pictures on the walls that are famous for their realism, transmitting the desire of the artist to imitate the actual appearance of the animals.
 Sayre claims that “from earliest times, human beings could choose to represent the world naturalistically or not, and the choice not too closely imitate reality should not necessarily be attributed to lack of skill or sophistication but to other, more culturally driven factors.”
 (Sayre, 409) The technique that the author used in his paintings has not been found in other cave paintings and makes the pictures unique.

 The horses are facing each other.

 At last, have found the brother and father.

-This piece of art is the proof of the art evolution over the period.
-It transmits deep idea of the creator that takes its beginning in the Auriggnacian period.
+This piece of art is proof of the art evolved over the period.
+It transmits the deep idea of the creator that takes its beginning in the Aurignacian period.
 The use of charcoal or pigment helped us to determine the date of the picture.
 We are able to understand the importance of the horses for that period due to this piece of art.
 Besides, the relationships between the animals also can be traced.
 This creation transmits the coloring of the era by means of the plot and way of painting.
-It shows us how the ancient people used different materials for transmitting of information from epoch to epoch.
-The author achieved his intent to share the main idea of the picture by depiction of the plot and the way of it.
+It shows us how ancient people used different materials for transmitting information from epoch to epoch.
+The author achieved his intent to share the main idea of the picture by the depiction of the plot and the way of it.
 His perspective was to make the posterity aware of the period he lived in.

 |The Arts Museum||Gumboot Dance|